saidaHF/InitiationToPython/pre-course.md

 Now create a **python2** environment called "course" with the programs that we use in the course:

-`conda create -n course -c conda-forge python=2 pyqt=4 ipython scipy matplotlib pyqtgraph spyder cython pillow pythonqwt guidata lxml`
+`conda create -n course -c conda-forge python=2 pyqt=4 ipython scipy matplotlib pyqtgraph spyder cython pillow lxml`

 Now you can enter the newly created environment (activate it) with:

 `conda activate course`

 Within the activated course environment, check that spyder can be launched with the following command:

 `spyder`

+And then you can also install the following two packages (within the course environment):

+`conda install -c conda-forge pythonqwt guidata`

 See more info in:
 https://conda.io/docs/user-guide/getting-started.html